jgoggles/snf/src/content/19-05-03-tony-wolters-interview.md

 demanding position took away from hitting.
 I'm human after all.
 I can only do so much at once.

 Me: Yes, yes.
-An unenviable position to be in, if you'll pardon the pun.
+An unenviable position to be in, if you'll pardon the wordplay.

 Tony: Pardoned.